Wisdom Teeth, Removal & Treatment

 If you develop a fever after the procedure, check back with your dentist immediately.
 If there is an infection it will need to be addressed promptly.
 The swelling should subside within one or two days, if that doesn’t happen you need to get it examined again.
 Also if you feel there is some fluid or puss oozing from the wound – that also needs to be addressed as soon as possible.

-Wisdom teeth removal is nothing to get scared of.
+Wisdom tooth removal is nothing to get scared of.
 You will be safe in the hands of experienced and friendly dentists at Brunswick Dental Group.

 Call us for an appointment today.